-When you have completed your backcountry trip, please stop by the visitor center to advise rangers of your safe return, if possible.
+When you have completed your backcountry trip, please call stop by the Visitor Center and/or call (701)623-4730 ext.1422 to advise rangers of your safe return, thank you.

 Weather can be unpredictable and sometimes dangerous.
 Both summer and winter backcountry users must be prepared for rapid and often violent changes in the weather.
 Winter storms and summer thunderstorms can build rapidly and be upon you in a very short time.
 Choose campsites wisely as flash floods may occur.
 Be prepared to protect yourself in severe weather or plan on a hasty evacuation to a place of safety or shelter.